RoskiDeluge/portfolio/pages/posts/focus_framework.md

 How can we satisfy a market?
 By achieving product-market fit.

-Justin Wilcox developed five experiments to better achieve product-market fit.
-The five experiments are intended as tests to five assumptions.
+Justin Wilcox proposes five assumptions that all products or services that have achieved PMF have managed to answer succesfully.

-These are:
+What follows is a list of the five assumptions and Wilcox's proposed tests to answer each of them:

 `1.
 There are people out there that are trying to solve this problem.`